aquafir/ACE.BaseMod/Samples/Spells/Readme.md

 - A static remapping of spells in landblocks that *have a dungeon* that uses the landblock ID to shift a spell to another in its group.
   - Adds a learning curve for the landblock.
 - A random remapping each cast to another in its group.
+- Settings to control spells splitting multiple targets sorted by closeness to the original target.